ctosullivan/Spelling-Bee-Helper/readme.md

 A simple CLI tool to help solve NYTime Spelling Bee puzzles.

-The program initiates a SQLite database locatted in user's home/sbhelper directory
+The program initiates a SQLite database located in user's home/sbhelper directory

 ## Usage: